gamedesign

 • You can gather feedback by creating a survey using Google Forms, Survey Monkey, or Microsoft Forms.

-• Encourage your peers to give you constructive feedback.
+• Encourage your peers to give you constructive feedback which they learned about when they played the video in Step 1.
 This is honest feedback and advice that will help you improve the final outcome.
-Here is a short video with great advice when you are giving each other feedback.

 • Do you need to revise the process to improve the solution?